ManassehV2/aptarapi/README.md

 ### Step 1: Modify the Connection String in the `.env` File

-Open the `.env` file located in the root directory of the project and ensure the `DATABASE_CONNECTION_STRING` variable is correctly configured:
+Create a file with `.env` file name in the root directory of the project and add the `DATABASE_CONNECTION_STRING` variable as below:

 ```bash
 DATABASE_CONNECTION_STRING="mysql+mysqlconnector://user:password@server/dbname"